apache/openserverless-site/content/en/docs/reference/references/rest_api/_index.md

 ## Actions

-**Note:** In the examples that follow, `$AUTH` and `$APIHOST` represent environment variables set respectively to your OpenWhisk and Nuvolaris authorization key and API host.
+**Note:** In the examples that follow, `$AUTH` and `$APIHOST` represent environment variables set respectively to your OpenWhisk and OpenServerless authorization key and API host.

 To create or update an action send a HTTP request with method `PUT` on